Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 What is an endodontist?

 An endodontist is a dental specialist who focuses on finding, diagnosing, and treating problems that deal with the dental pulp.
 The dental pulp is a bit of soft tissue located within every tooth where the sensitive nerve resides.
 When this pulp is exposed to bacteria or trauma, it can cause an extreme amount of dental pain.
 To relieve this kind of pain and save the tooth, a number of endodontic procedures (root canals) can be performed.
-To become an endodontist, Dr. Mark Barr completed years of advanced training after graduating from dental school so he’s able to provide this sensitive type of dental care with ease.
+To become an endodontist, Dr. Mark Barr and Dr. Avni Maru completed years of advanced training after graduating from dental school so they're able to provide this sensitive type of dental care with ease.

 Why do root canals hurt so much?